Krasen007/winhermes-agent/WINDOWS_README.md

 # Hermes Agent - Windows Native Setup

-This is a Windows-native port of the Hermes Agent, located at `F:\AI\hermes-agent`.
+This is a Windows-native port of the Hermes Agent, located at `F:\AI\winhermes-agent`.

 ## Prerequisites